Det-Tech/Det-Tech/README.md

 - 💞️ I’m looking to collaborate on any of the open source projects I'm currently active in.

-- 📫 If you would to contact me, my contact info can be found on the left-hand side of my profile. dte14176@gmail.com
+- 📫 This is my contact.  dte14176@gmail.com

 <br/>